Tobanp/av-guidance/src/supdocs/Explanation.md

 To encourage safe technological innovation, our proposed testing regime is designed to promote public safety and responsible vehicle testing.
 Since vehicles currently tested by manufacturers are being operated and maintained by trained professionals, there are fewer requirements than if the vehicle is operated by the general public.
 Manufacturers will receive a testing permit upon submission of required documentation.
 Failure to adhere to parameters of issuance, or testing beyond that specified in the application (without amendment) is subject to fine or loss of testing license.

+The bill creates the Committee for Autonomous Technologies, Safety, and Cybersecurity (CyberCATS) with a double aim: (1) to facilitate coordination among agents involved in the deployment of AV within Washington State, and (2) to produce recommendations to guide the transition from the traditional transportation means towards intelligent transport systems.
+An early policy response from CyberCATS could shape how AV technology is developed for the advantage of all Washington community and economy.

+The bill reinforces privacy protections for AV’s users.
+With our proposal, the user will know exactly what data and for what purposes is being collected, will know about data breaches, and will had access to data in case of an accident.
+In addition, data management limitations, data security, and de-identification of personal data policies are introduced.
+The purpose is to advance transparency, accountability values, and ultimately, consumers’ trust in AVs.

 # Narrative Explanation
 Autonomous vehicles will be entering the marketplace at an increasing pace.
 States such as Michigan and Florida have taken the lead by promulgating regulations which attempt to regulate an evolving market.
 It is conceivable that an autonomous vehicle manufacturer could operate in Washington without regulation, but in the face of potential litigation during testing phases, certainty provides a substantial incentive.